georgestevens-svs/hello-world/README.md

 Another local change to this branch followed by a sync to commit it locally.

 Another local change to this branch (edit, save, commit all), followed by a sync.

+1430 Create local branch edit-readme6 then save, commit all, sync.